We hear so much these days about the importance of work-life balance.

 Maintaining balance can be a challenge.
 So often there are interdependencies or elements that are not within our control.

-As with many things in life, start with the elements you can control.
+As with many things in life, start with the elements you can control, and then extend this to the elements that you can influence.

 Determine your priorities